 Ultimately, you want to find a balance in your enemies: make sure that all your abilities get the right screen-time amount and feel useful (especially if players invest skill points in them), secure that none of them is too efficient (and potentially become a dominant strategy) while still allowing plenty of other players abilities to be efficient against each enemy

 In Assassin’s Creed: Origins DLC, we designed the Tutankhamun boss fight with a real emphasis on the player’s dodging ability: He is using a spear and chains long, wide moves.
-The player could still block most of these hits (the dodge wasn’t mandatory, and you could defeat him with plenty of different strategies), but recovering from the block will prevent the player to exploit the windows of opportunities of the boss.
+The player could still block most of these hits (the dodge wasn’t mandatory, and you could defeat him with plenty of different strategies), but recovering from the block will prevent the player from exploiting the windows of opportunities of the boss.
 Dodging at the right time, in the right direction, is then the most efficient strategy.

 If, instead of dominant strategies, you create “more efficient strategies”, you will make your players figuring it feel smart while letting all of them approach this challenge the way they prefer.